ArduPilot/ardupilot_gazebo/README.md

 ## Prerequisites :
 Gazebo Sim Garden is supported on Ubuntu Focal and Jammy.
 If you are running Ubuntu as a virtual machine you will need at least Ubuntu 20.04 (Focal) in order to have the OpenGL support required for the `ogre2` render engine.

-Follow the instructions for a [binary install of ignition fortress](https://ignitionrobotics.org/docs/garden/install) and verify that ignition gazebo is running correctly.
+Follow the instructions for a [binary install of Gazebo Garden](https://gazebosim.org/docs/garden/install) and verify that Gazebo is running correctly.

 Set up an [ArduPilot development environment](https://ardupilot.org/dev/index.html).
 In the following it is assumed that you are able to run ArduPilot SITL using the [MAVProxy GCS](https://ardupilot.org/mavproxy/index.html).